- Advanced Technology Meters

 JEA Real Estate Services reviews all deeds, easements or plats submitted to JEA as part of a new development.
 This review ensures that JEA receives the appropriate real property rights in order to maintain its utility infrastructure.
 Before service is provided, all real property documents must be approved by JEA Real Estate and recorded in the public records of the appropriate county.

 Items required by JEA to approve any deed, easement or plat can be found in the JEA Conveyance Checklist.
+When preparing a plat, the standard approved dedication language can be found in the following document: JEA Standard Plat Language.
 When granting an easement, please use JEA's standard easement forms.
 Please contact JEA Real Estate Services to coordinate the preparation, drafting and review of all easements with the appropriate parties and legal counsel.